 If you could pick your job at Shamrock, what role would you choose?

-Which skills have you improved based on the work you’ve done this summer?
+Which skills have you improved based on your work this summer?

 What was the most monotonous intern task you had to manage?
 (Be honest!)

-If we videotaped your entire internship experience, which moments would make the blooper reel?
+If we videotaped your internship experience, which moments would make the blooper reel?

 Sum up your summer internship in three words.